-As you all probably have figured out, the KMG team are big time animal lovers.
+As you may see, the KMG team are BIG animal lovers.
 Most of us have dogs and care for them as if they are our children.
-We are always looking to help hospitals, imaging centers, veterinarian groups and more with any imaging needs.
+We are always looking to help hospitals, imaging centers, veterinarian groups with any imaging needs.
 KMG has recently been a part of a few different opportunities that gave house-hold pets and zoo animals a chance to receive an MRI.
 Needless to say it was a pretty exciting opportunity for our team provide an mri animal scan.

 It Has Helped Our Family

-To start off with a quick story.
+Here is a personal experieice with MRI animal scans.
 My wife and I were watching our in-laws two shelties that were less than a year old.
-They were very rambunctious and always wanting to play.
-IT was the 4th of July weekend and we were just letting them out to go to the bathroom one more time before we went to the beach.
-All of the sudden, we both hear loud yelps from the back yard and see one of the shelties “Lokie” laying in the grass panting.
+They are very rambunctious and always wanting to play.
+At this time, it was a holiday weekend, and we were just letting them out to go to the bathroom before we went to the beach.
+All of the sudden, we hear loud yelps from the back yard and see one of the shelties, “Lokie” laying in the grass panting.
 He had gotten his leg caught in-between the deck posts as he ran down the stairs.
-Loki broke one of his hind legs and was in a lot of pain.
-It was a scary moment but thankfully, our small vet office had an MRI system.
+Unquestionably, it was a scary moment.
+Loki was in so much pain so we rushed him into the vet.
+Thankfully, our small vet office had an MRI system.
 To finish the story, my wife and I spent the day thanking God that Lokie’s leg was able to be set and surgically fixed.
-The images made sure their was only a bone break, leaving Lokie in a cast for 10 weeks.
+The medical images showed only a bone break, leaving Lokie in a cast for 10 weeks.

 Getting A Mobile MRI Animal Scan?

 -The mri animal scan usually takes about 20-30 minutes depending on the size of the animal and the scan they are doing.